 Kids learn Judo, which is composed of throws, pins, and submission holds.
 These same techniques translate easily to Jiu Jitsu competition, Mixed Martial Arts, and self-defense.
 Because Judo emphasizes grappling instead of punching and kicking, it feels strategic, rather than violent.
 Students are encouraged, but certainly not required, to compete in as many competitions as possible.
 The benefits of Judo include physical conditioning, understanding of strategy, cooperation, and confidence through personal empowerment.

 Adults learn a mix of Brazilian Jiu Jitsu, Judo, and Kickboxing, as well as MMA-specific techniques.
 Classes are divided by subject matter, so students can choose on which types of training they would to focus.
 Judo and Jiu Jitsu techniques are taught both with and without the gi (uniform).
 Kickboxing classes include technical drills and light, controlled sparring.

 Above all, everyone is welcome at Ichiban MMA.
 Our goal is to share the benefits of martial arts with the whole community.
 You are more than welcome to try a FREE introductory week.
 For more information please consult our FAQ or contact us directly.

 Erick Jordan, our chief instructor, has been in martial arts for over 25 years.
 He studied various forms of Karate for 9 years until the early 1990's, when he became fascinated with the grappling arts after seeing the Ultimate Fighting Championship.
 Since then, he has earned a black belt in Brazilian Jiu Jitsu and a black belt in Judo.
 Erick is a 2012 national champion, a four-time TN state champion and a NC state champion in Judo.
-Erick has competed in 11 Mixed Martial Arts competitions (8-3 record) and has held two MMA titles.
+He is also a 2013 ADCC national champion in Jiu Jitsu with and without the gi.
+Erick has competed in 12 Mixed Martial Arts competitions (8-4 record) and has held two MMA titles.
 He was inducted into the Warrior Fighting Challenge Hall of Fame in 2007.

 Erick received his BJJ black belt from Casey Oxendine (Team Oxendine) in Johnson City, TN via Helio "Soneca" Moreira.
 He received his Judo black belt from Brian Rowe (Johnson City Judo) in Johnson City, TN.